Anti Bullying Policy – Students

 The School Undertakes to:

-- Provide a supportive environment which encourages positive relationships between students, staff
+- Provide a supportive environment which encourages positive relationships between students, staff and parents.

 - Provide curriculum material which will help develop appropriate social skills, positive relationships and resilience.